-The universality of this mechanism comes from a general principle: any initial state that deviates from the Hamiltonian eigenbasis will exhibit oscillatory coherence dynamics under quasi-static noise.
-This feature is expected for systems dominated by slow noise fluctuations whose characteristic timescale exceeds that of the intrinsic quantum evolution~\cite{Wendin2017}.
-In contrast, for other noise types---such as high-frequency broadband (Markovian), low-frequency narrowband (non-Markovian), or more complex forms including periodic, burst-like, or strongly correlated noise---the fidelity behavior becomes considerably richer.
-In these regimes, standard analyses based on simple coherence oscillations are inadequate, and approaches such as Lindblad master equations, hierarchical equations of motion (HEOM), Floquet theory, quantum-trajectory methods, or many-body simulations are required~\cite{Gorini1976,Becker2025,Zhang2024,Zhou2023,Carmichael1993,Dalibard1992}.
-Whether fidelity sweet spots persist under such generalized noise conditions remains an open question for future investigation.
+The universality of this mechanism stems from a general principle: any initial state that deviates from the Hamiltonian eigenbasis will exhibit oscillatory coherence dynamics under quasistatic noise.
+This characteristic is typical for systems dominated by slow noise fluctuations whose timescale exceeds that of the intrinsic quantum evolution~\cite{Wendin2017}.
+For other noise types—such as high frequency broadband (Markovian), low frequency narrowband (non-Markovian), or more complex forms including periodic, burst ike, or strongly correlated noise—the fidelity behavior becomes considerably richer.
+In these regimes, standard analyses based on simple coherence oscillations are inadequate, and approaches such as Lindblad master equations, hierarchical equations of motion (HEOM), Floquet theory, quantum trajectory methods, or many body simulations are required~\cite{Gorini1976,Becker2025,Zhang2024,Zhou2023,Carmichael1993,Dalibard1992}.
+Whether fidelity optimal points persist under such generalized noise conditions remains an open question for future investigation.